 To begin: In the early 1980s Dr. Christopher Atkins was the Resident Rheumatologist in the Nanaimo Regional General Hospital, out of which he served patients in Nanaimo, Comox, Campbell River, and Port Alberni, the traditional territories of the Nuu-chan-ulth

-The stark need for this research, the desire to stop suffering in their community, facilitated Ward and his team obtaining consent from volunteers, in accordance with Health Canada research regulations.
+The stark need for this research, and the desire to stop suffering in their community, facilitated Ward and his team obtaining consent from volunteers, in accordance with Health Canada research regulations.

-While his relationship with the Nuu-chah-nulth people was over, however, Ward’s work with their blood samples had just begun.
-In fact, Ward would go on to publish more than 200 papers on topics such as HIV/AIDS and population genetics using those same samples as a dataset, without the consent of the volunteers and without open lines of communication for how the data would be used or towards what ends.
+While his relationship with the Nuu-chah-nulth people was over, Ward’s work with their blood samples had just begun.
+In fact, Ward would go on to publish more than 200 papers on topics such as HIV/AIDS and population genetics using those same samples as a dataset, without the consent of the volunteers and without open lines of communication regarding how the data would be used or towards what ends.

-Most famously, with a $172,000 grant from the U.S. Department of Health, Ward developed a anthropological theory about Nuu-Chah-Nulth origins and the Beringia land-bridge theory, which was widely disseminated, effectively transforming the appropriation of blood into the appropriation of story, undermining how and where the Nuu-chah-nulth told the narrative of their nation and people.
+Most famously, with a $172,000 grant from the U.S. Department of Health, Ward developed an anthropological theory about Nuu-Chah-Nulth origins and the Beringia land-bridge theory, which was widely disseminated, effectively transforming the appropriation of blood into the appropriation of story, undermining how and where the Nuu-chah-nulth told the narrative of their nation and people.

-In 1992, the BBC aired a documentary entitled, “In Search of the First Americans,” which shows video of Ward drawing blood from Nuu-chah-nulth people in the 1980s, for rheumatoid analysis, while a narrator falsely informs the audience that Ward was “trying to determine how long they’ve been here by examining DNA extracted from their blood”.
+In 1992, the BBC aired a documentary entitled, “In Search of the First Americans,” which shows a video of Ward drawing blood from Nuu-chah-nulth people in the 1980s, for rheumatoid analysis, while a narrator falsely informs the audience that Ward was “trying to determine how long they’ve been here by examining DNA extracted from their blood”.

 Without consent from the donors, or even knowledge of how their data was being studied, Nuu-Chah-nulth blood, travelled around the world.
 The Ha-Silth-Sa reported that